microsoft/IoT-For-Beginners/4-manufacturing/lessons/3-run-fruit-detector-edge/vm-iotedge.md

     Replace `<vm_name>` with the name of your virtual machine.

     Replace `<shutdown_time_utc>` with the UTC time that you want the VM to shut down using 4 digits as HHMM.
 For example, if you want to shutdown at midnight UTC, you would set this to `0000`.
 For 7:30PM on the west coast of the USA, you would use 0230 (7:30PM on the US west coast is 2:30AM UTC).

+1. Your image classifier will be running on this edge device, listening on port 80 (the standard HTTP port).
+By default, virtual machines have inbound ports blocked, so you will need to enable port 80.
+Ports are enabled on network security groups, so first you need to know the name of the network security group for your VM, which you can find with the following command:

+    ```sh
+    az network nsg list --resource-group fruit-quality-detector \
+                        --output table
+    ```

+    Copy the value of the `Name` field.

+1. Run the following command to add a rule to open port 80 to the network security group:

+    ```sh
+    az network nsg rule create \
+                        --resource-group fruit-quality-detector \
+                        --name Port_80 \
+                        --protocol tcp \
+                        --priority 1010 \
+                        --destination-port-range 80 \
+                        --nsg-name <nsg name>
+    ```

+    Replace `<nsg name>` with the network security group name from the previous step.

+### Task - manage your VM to reduce costs

+1. When you are not using your VM, you should shut it down.
+To shut down the VM, use the following command:

+    ```sh
+    az vm deallocate --resource-group fruit-quality-detector \
+                     --name <vm_name>
+    ```

+    Replace `<vm_name>` with the name of your virtual machine.

+    > 💁 There is an `az vm stop` command which will stop the VM, but it keeps the computer allocated to you, so you still pay as if it was still running.

+1. To restart the VM, use the following command:

+    ```sh
+    az vm start --resource-group fruit-quality-detector \
+                --name <vm_name>
+    ```

+    Replace `<vm_name>` with the name of your virtual machine.